Got Crypto? Save 30% with CRYPTO30 — Orders over $99 ship FREE in USA!

 Why Are Drug Prices Higher in the US?

 So, what’s driving this gap?
-It’s not random—there are specific systems at play.
+It’s not random, there are specific systems at play.
 Here’s why drug prices, like Ozempic’s, are so much higher in the U.S. than in Germany:

-1. No Centralized Price Negotiation
+1. No Central Price Negotiation

 2. A Fragmented Healthcare System